- Case Study

 During the manufacture of suppositories, only a small amount of the product is moulded into the cavities at the filling stage.
 The remaining product is pumped back into the preparation tank to repeat the process.
 Given the repetitive nature of the process it is particularly important that the temperature is kept constant between 35-38 degrees celsius.

 "At just two degrees below this value, the mass would harden and settle, and the entire production process could come to a standstill." said Martin Schaller, Technical Services Project Manager at Dr. Pfleger Arzneimittel.
 The homogeneity of the suppository mass, and thus the even distribution of the active ingredient, could also be affected.

-Initially, a rotary lobe pump was used to recirculate the suppository mass during production.
-“Not only did the rotary lobe pump have an annoyingly high noise level, but over time its maintenance costs also increased," reports Martin Schaller.
+Initially, a competitor's positive displacement pump technology was used to recirculate the suppository mass during production.
+“Not only did the pump have an annoyingly high noise level, but over time its maintenance costs also increased," reports Martin Schaller.
 Recurring leakages led the team at Dr. Pfleger Arzneimittel to look for a more dependable alternative.

 MasoSine Certa pump

 To avoid the suppository mass hardening the process pump had to deliver a stable and reliable flow.
 The pump also had to be capable of handling viscosities of approximately 4,000 to 6,000cP, and meet the sanitary standards demanded of the industry.